-Human body produces carbon dioxide as a by-product of the metabolism.
-Most of this carbon dioxide is dissolved in blood plasma and present in the form of bicarbonate.
+The human body produces carbon dioxide as a by-product of metabolism.
+Most of this carbon dioxide dissolves in blood plasma and present in the form of bicarbonate.
 Carbonate and bicarbonate system is mainly responsible for maintaining our blood pH value, and they act as a buffer in our blood.
-When carbon dioxide is dissolved in water, bicarbonate and carbonic acid are formed, and there is equilibrium between these species.
+When carbon dioxide dissolves in water, bicarbonate and carbonic acid forms, and there is an equilibrium between these species.

-Carbonate is an ion containing a carbon and three oxygens.
-It has a negative divalent charge.
-Carbonate ion has a trigonal planar geometry.
-Its molecular weight is 60 g mol-1.
-The structure of the carbonate anion is given below.
+Carbonate is an inorganic ion containing a carbon atom and three oxygen atoms.
+It has a negative divalent charge (-2 electrical charge).
+Carbonate ion has a trigonal planar geometry, and its molecular weight is 60 g mol-1.

-Bicarbonate is a monovalent anion having one hydrogen, one carbon and three oxygens.
-It is formed from deprotonation of carbonic acid.
-It has trigonal planar geometry around the carbon centre.
-Bicarbonate ion has a molecular weight of 61 g mol-1, and it has the following structure.
+Bicarbonate is a monovalent anion having one hydrogen, one carbon and three oxygen atoms.
+It forms from deprotonation of carbonic acid.
+It has trigonal planar geometry around the central carbon atom.
+Bicarbonate ion has a molecular weight of 61 g mol-1.

-Bicarbonate shows resonance stabilization between the two oxygens, which are not connected to hydrogen.
-Bicarbonate is alkaline in nature.
-Bicarbonate is the conjugate acid of the carbonate ion and the conjugate base of the carbonic acid.
-Positively charged ions can combine with the negatively charged oxygen in the bicarbonate ion and form ionic salts.
-The most common salt of bicarbonate is sodium bicarbonate, which is commonly known as baking powder.
-Bicarbonate compounds release carbon dioxide when reacting with acids.
+Moreover, this ion shows resonance stabilization between the two oxygen atoms, which are not connected to hydrogen.
+In nature, bicarbonate is alkaline, and it is the conjugate acid of the carbonate ion and the conjugate base of the carbonic acid.
+Furthermore, the positively charged ions can combine with the negatively charged oxygen in this ion and form ionic salts.
+The most common salt of bicarbonate is sodium bicarbonate, which we name as baking powder in everyday use.
+Moreover, bicarbonate compounds release carbon dioxide when reacting with acids.

 What is the Difference Between Carbonate and Bicarbonate?